 European Central Bank: Germany contributes almost 21.5% of the capital of the European Central Bank, but has negligible authority on its Governing Council as to how the money should be spent.

-EU Budget Increase: In 2020, Germany’s net annual EU budget contribution (i.e. the amount of money Germany pays in excess of what it receives back) is 15 billion euros.
+EU Budget Increase: In 2020, Germany’s net annual EU budget contribution (i.e. the amount of money Germany pays in excess of what it receives back) was 15 billion euros.
 The EU wants to steadily raise Germany’s annual net contribution so that by 2027 it will be paying up to 33 billion euros (over a 100% increase in its budget payments to the EU).
 Apparently a major reason is that the EU needs Germany to help make up the budget shortage caused by the United Kingdom (UK) leaving the EU in 2020.
 The amount that Germany paid into the EU in 2020 was 28 billion euros.

 Corona Bonds: Several EU member states are in financial trouble, particularly Spain and Italy.
 As of 2020, Italy, for example, has a debt of 2.5 trillion euros due to the Italian government overspending in the 1980’s and 1990’s.
 Italy’s debt is now 130% of its GDP (second only to Greece).
 Even before the coronavirus (COVID-19) pandemic, Italy’s banks (as well as Spain’s) were on the verge of bankruptcy.
 Italy, Spain, and France have requested the EU to issue common debt financial instruments known as Corona Bonds.
 These countries want the massive debt that would need to be repaid on the books of the EU, not individual countries.
 In other words, Italy’s debt would become part of Germany’s debt, not its own.
 At the moment, Italy is kept financially afloat due to the European Central Bank buying its debt in the financial markets.